MEET THe Artists

 Karina Tseng, piano

-Pianist KARINA TSENG is a San Francisco Bay Area native currently studying in Rochester, New York at the Eastman School of Music.
-Most recently, she was the youngest finalist at the 2023 Bösendorfer USASU International Competition and the winner of the 2022 Marian Garcia International Competition.
-Karina has performed alongside orchestras such as the Palo Alto Philharmonic, New Millennium Chamber Orchestra, and the Golden State Youth Symphony and played in venues including Weill-Carnegie Hall (NY), Merkin Hall (NY), Leighton Hall (IN), Merrill Auditorium (ME), and the Mondavi Center (CA).
+Pianist KARINA TSENG is a San Francisco Bay Area native and graduate of the Eastman School of Music in Rochester, New York.
+She was the youngest finalist at the 2023 Bösendorfer USASU International Competition and winner of the 2022 Marian Garcia International Competition.
+Karina has appeared alongside orchestras such as the Seattle Festival Orchestra, Palo Alto Philharmonic, and New Millennium Chamber Orchestra, and performed in venues including Weill-Carnegie Hall, Merkin Hall, Leighton Hall, Merrill Auditorium, and the Mondavi Center.
 She is a top prizewinner of the Kaufman International, Arthur Fraser International, National YoungArts, Pacific Musical Society, Enkor International, Ross McKee, and Junior Steinway competitions, among others.
-In 2020, Karina was inducted into the distinguished MTAC (Music Teachers Association of California) Young Artist Guild through which she is offered semi-professional paid performance opportunities throughout California.
+In 2020, Karina was inducted into the distinguished MTAC (Music Teachers Association of California) Young Artist Guild, through which she is offered semi-professional recital opportunities throughout California.
+As an artist who cherishes connecting and engaging with her audience, she continues to build a diverse solo and chamber repertoire throughout her pianistic studies with Alexander Kobrin and previously, Olya Katsman and Sujeeva Hapugalle.
+Karina will continue to study under Mr. Kobrin this fall as she begins graduate studies at the Conservatorio della Svizzera italiana in Lugano, Switzerland.
+In addition to her Bachelor of Music in Piano Performance, Karina holds a Bachelor of Science in Business Information Systems with a minor in Computer Science from the University of Rochester, alongside Certificates of Excellence in Chamber Music and Arts Leadership.
+More information can be found online at karinatseng.com.